-Your Torridon and Skye mountain biking holiday will start and end in Inverness.
+Your Torridon + Skye mountain biking vacation in Scotland will start and end in Inverness.
 Your guide and/or driver will meet you in the main concourse at Inverness train station at 12 noon.
 He/she will be holding an H+I Adventures sign and should be easy to see since the train station is not particularly large or crowded.

 If you are flying to Scotland we recommend that you arrive the day before and book an overnight stay in Inverness, in order to allow for any delays in flights and/or luggage.

 On your departure day we will return you to Inverness train station at 10 am, at the latest.
 If you have an earlier connection please let us know and we can discuss it with you.

 Inverness is well connected to the rest of the UK by good rail, air, and coach links.
 For more information on how to get to Inverness view our handy travel guide.

 You must book your bike on to your flight in advance, otherwise you could face a heavy charge at the airport.
 Here are some handy hints and tips on travelling by air with your bike.